AgnostiqHQ/covalent/doc/source/webapp_ui/logs/search.rst

 Search
 ========

+Type three or more characters in the Search text field to limit the log to entries containing the search string.
+The search is not case-sensitive.
+The string is a match if it appears in the Status or in the Log message.

+Click |clear| to clear the search text field.

 .. image:: ../images/logs_search.gif
    :align: center
    :width: 5000px

 .. |clear| image:: ../images/clear_search.png
     :width: 20px

-- Search enables users to search through the set of pages to find a specific log, as the users type three or more characters in the search bar.
-- Search enables users to filter the logs according to the status, as the users type any status name in the search bar.
-- By clicking the |clear| icon in the search, a user can clear the search box.